 Marshall, William.
 The Review and Abstract of the County Reports to the Board of Agriculture.
 5 vols.
 Thomas Wilson, 1808–17.

 Masterman, Margaret.
 “The Nature of a Paradigm.”
-In Criticism and the Growth of Knowledge: Proceedings of the International Colloquium in the Philosophy of Science, London 1965.
-Edited by Imre Lakatos and Andrew Musgrave, 59–89.
-Cambridge: Cambridge UP, 1970.
+In Criticism and the Growth of Knowledge: Proceedings of the International Colloquium in the Philosophy of Science, London 1965, edited by Imre Lakatos and Andrew Musgrave, 59–89.
+Cambridge: Cambridge University Press, 1970.

 McNamee, Gregory and James R. Hepworth.
 “The Art of Living Right: An Interview with Wendell Berry.”
-In Conversations with Wendell Berry.
-Edited by Morris Allen Grubbs.
-Jackson: Mississippi UP, 2007. pp. 19–26.
+In Conversations with Wendell Berry, edited by Morris Allen Grubbs, 19–26.
+Jackson: University Press of Mississippi, 2007.

 Meillassoux, Quentin.
 Après la Finitude: Essai sur la Nécessité de la Contingence.
 Paris: Éditions du Seuil, 2006.